flame-engine/flame/doc/camera_and_viewport.md

 Finally the second transformation that the camera applies is scaling.
 That allows for dynamic zooming, and it's controlled by the `zoom` field.
 There is no zoom speed, that must be controlled by you when changing.
 The `zoom` variable is immediately applied.

-When dealing with events, it is imperative to convert screen coordinates to world coordinates (or, for some reasons, you might want to do the reverse).
+When dealing with input events, it is imperative to convert screen coordinates to world coordinates (or, for some reasons, you might want to do the reverse).
 The Camera provides two functions, `screenToWorld` and `worldToScreen` to easily convert between these coordinate spaces.